MSLNZ/msl-loadlib/docs/interprocess_communication.rst

    ~msl.examples.loadlib.labview32
    ~msl.examples.loadlib.labview64

 The following illustrates a minimal usage example.
-The **my_lib.dll** file is a 32-bit C++ library that cannot be loaded from a module that is running within a 64-bit Python interpreter.
-This library gets loaded by the **MyServer** class which is running within a 32-bit process. **MyServer** hosts the library at the specified host address and port number.
+The *my_lib.dll* file is a 32-bit C++ library that cannot be loaded from a module that is running within a 64-bit Python interpreter.
+This library gets loaded by the *MyServer* class which is running within a 32-bit process. *MyServer* hosts the library at a specified host address and port number.
 Any class that is a subclass of :class:`~msl.loadlib.server32.Server32` *must* provide two arguments in its
 constructor: ``host`` and ``port``.
 Including keyword arguments in the constructor is optional.